 Pittsburgh Dog Bite Injury Attorney

 Every year in the United States, more than five million people are injured by dogs.
 Over one million of those people require medical attention.
 Not every dog bite or attack is by a Pit Bull or a dog that is considered dangerous.
 Dogs from different breeds are responsible for serious injuries to people.
 In our office, our Pittsburgh personal injury attorney team has seen cases involving almost every breed of dog and can help with your case.
-If you or loved one was attacked by someone’s pet, contact our experienced Pittsburgh dog bite injury lawyers for a free consultation.
+If you or a loved one was attacked by someone’s pet, contact our experienced Pittsburgh dog bite injury lawyers for a free consultation.

 Types of Injuries Caused by Dog Bites

 While many dog bites only cause minor injuries, when a bite breaks the skin it has the potential to cause serious, life-altering injuries, including:

 - Eye, nose, and other face injuries

 - Torn ears

 - Broken bones

 - Spinal injuries

 Is the Dog Owner Always Liable For Dog Bite Injuries?